Fun and empowering colouring books with natural hair for black girls and boys

 Check out the gorgeous mother in this book with her skinny jeans and natural fro.
 There is a sweet picture off the little girl sleeping with her hair in a silk scarf as she dreams of an exiting future visiting the Paris, Cuba and Africa.
 Daveia Odoi is the illustrator.

-“We mixed you perfectly, and got you just right.”
+Mom and Dad say I’m a blend of dark and light: “We mixed you perfectly, and got you just right.”

 Anyone who knows me probably knows that I own far too many dolls for someone of my age.
 My collection of Christie, Wesley, Madison, Nikki and other black Barbie dolls is a guilty pleasure.
 I tried to share a few with my niece but only managed to set one doll free.

 With Christmas coming I thought that now would be a good time to do a round up of some of the sources of dolls of colour.
 Visitors to my site come from all over the world so my list of sources will too.
 I’ll start with a few alternatives to Amazon and then I’ll do a few guidelines on finding the best Barbies on Amazon.